We independently review all our recommendations. Purchases made via our links may earn us a commission. Learn more ❯

 - Keep the AirPods turned on and connected to your iPhone via Bluetooth.

-- The firmware will automatically be downloaded, updated, and installed on the AirPods.
+- Wait for at least 30 minutes.
+The firmware will automatically be downloaded, updated, and installed on the AirPods.

-- Check if the existing firmware version of your AirPods is updated by going to Settings > Bluetooth.
+- Check if the existing firmware version of your AirPods has been updated by going to Settings > Bluetooth.